• Skip to primary navigation

 Notes

 Peel and slice the potatoes right before you layer them in the baking dish.
 Otherwise, place the sliced potatoes in ice water until the cheese sauce is ready.
 Drain the potatoes and layer as the recipe describes.
 This will keep the potatoes from turning brown.
+Try Twice-Baked Mashed Potatoes for another classic potato side dish.

 Calories: 444kcalCarbohydrates: 25gProtein: 18gFat: 31gSaturated Fat: 19gCholesterol: 82mgSodium: 1295mgPotassium: 482mgFiber: 2gSugar: 7gVitamin A: 985IUVitamin C: 11mgCalcium: 482mgIron: 1mg

-Please note, the nutrition details are estimated using a food database and are offered here only as a guideline for informational purposes.
+Please note, the nutrition details are estimated using a food database, so they’re just a rough estimate not an exact science.

 More Potatoes